jadec1083/project/MTSP_ACO-master/README.md

 # Instructions (for you Grace)

 - Go inside the folder and enter the virtual environment with `source env/bin/activate`
-- Create a virtual environment with `python main.py`
+- Run the file with `python main.py`